datacarpentry/spreadsheet-ecology-lesson/01-format-data.md

 and data observations and values

-The most common mistake made is treating the program like it is a lab notebook- that is, relying on context, notes in the margin, spatial layout of data and fields to convey information.
-As humans, we can (usually) interpret these things, but computers are dumb, and unless we explain to the computer what every single thing means, it will not be able to see how our data fit together.
+The most common mistake made is treating the program like it is a lab notebook - that is, relying on **context**, notes in the margin, spatial layout of data and fields to convey information.
+As humans, we can (usually) interpret these things, but computers are dumb, and unless we explain to the computer what every single thing means (and that can be hard!), it will not be able to see how our data fit together.

 Using the power of computers, we can manage and analyze data in much more effective and faster ways, but to use that power, we have to set up